-Cash and cash equivalents include cash at bank and in hand, bank overdrafts, deposits held at call with banks and other short term highly liquid investments that are readily convertible on demand to known amounts of cash with an insignificant change in their fair values.
+Cash and cash equivalents include cash at bank and in hand, bank overdrafts, over-night call accounts and other short term highly liquid investments that are readily convertible on demand to known amounts of cash with an insignificant change in their fair values.
 Such investments are those with less than three months' maturity from the date of acquisition.
-As at 31 December 2021 deposits at call with banks amounted to £1.9m (2020: £1.3m).
+As at 31 December 2022 deposits at call with banks amounted to £2.1m (2021: £1.9m) which included cash held overnight with UK banks.